What to Ask Yourself If You’re On the Fence About Having Kids

 “No, listen,” I said.
 “You have to have baby food, baby clothes, babysitting, baby daycare or childcare, baby doctor appointments, baby medications…” and the list goes on.
 After we really had that baby, he believed me.

 My point is that having a baby will change your finance completely, especially when you start childcare.
-In fact, childcare is the biggest financial burden for most American families, and that’s because it is borderline unaffordable for so many (especially if you have two or three kids in daycare or private preschool).
+Even in choosing a daycare, I learned that the costs are unavoidable.
+It is borderline unaffordable for so many (especially if you have two or three kids in daycare or private preschool).
+We considered the benefits of daycare vs. a nanny and based on cost alone, the decision was clear, even though they’re both a ton.

-CreditKarma reported that the cost of having a child from birth to age 17 in the US is upwards of $200,000 over those years.
+CreditKarma reported in this article that the cost of having a child from birth to age 17 in the US is upwards of $200,000 over those years.
 And that’s a modest figure!

 Remember that kids are really tiring